 Skip to main content

 Rechtschaffen Institute of Judaic Studies | Evaluated Learning Experience

 Versions 1 and 2: 100 hours (20 weeks).

 Version 1: October 2010 - July 2021.
 Version 2: August 2021 - Present.

 Traditional classroom model

 Version 1: Upon successful completion of the course, students will be able to: apply a methodological system to identify the seven primary categories of statements of Talmudic dialogue and analyze underlying premises of those statements; demonstrate a broad and in-depth knowledge of the lawful and ethical concepts found in Tractate Kedushin and its major medieval and modern commentaries; analyze the goals of each statement, justify and attack the positions of all sides of Talmudic dialogue; resolve apparent difficulties in text according to the variant commentaries, and justify the proofs of Talmudic exegesis of the Bible.
 Version 2: Same as version 1 with expanded assessments and peer study.

-Versions 1 and 2: Intermediate Talmud is consists of classroom instruction, open lectures, discussions, and examinations.
+Versions 1: Intermediate Talmud is consists of classroom instruction, open lectures, discussions, and examinations.
 Students prepare and review in supervised peer study for 320 hours.
 Version 2: Same as version 1 with additional assessments in hermeneutics, logic, ability to understand the early commentators, and peer study and review.

 Version 1: In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 6 semester hours in Judaic Studies, Near Eastern Studies, or Religion (2/11).
 Version 2: In the upper division baccalaureate degree category, 8 semester hours in Judaic Studies, Near Eastern Studies, or Religion (8/21 revalidation).